passbolt/passbolt_help/_pages/api/index.md

 ## API Versions

-Historically passbolt supports two different formats for interacting with the API in order to maintain backward compatibility.

 Passbolt APIs are versioned.
-It currently supports version 2 and 1, where v1 is the default, and both are supported to ensure backward compatibility.
+It currently supports version 2 and 1, where v1 is the default and both are supported to ensure backward compatibility.
 However this will change in the future so please use (or switch) to API version 2 as soon as possible to minimize future refactoring in your application.

+Historically passbolt supports two different formats for interacting with the API in order to maintain backward compatibility.

 You can  target a specific API version by including a query string `api-version` in your requests.
 For example to get a list of all resources using version 1, you can do